C’mon in! Use the navigation up top or scroll down for more.

 Other school roles In addition to Middle School Head and Director of High School Placement, my formal titles have included Upper School Head; Middle School Teacher; Director of Communications.
-Other previous roles include: yearbook advisor, newspaper advisor, varsity baseball coach, dormitory master, student advisor, and Middle School soccer coach.
+Other previous roles include: yearbook advisor, newspaper advisor, varsity baseball coach, dormitory master, student advisor, and Middle School soccer coach at my very first school.
 (I am approximately 110 percent unqualified to be a soccer coach.)

 Other stuff A school application is a multi-faceted exchange of information between an applicant family and a school.
 I’ve always been intrigued by the ways people present and consume information — words, images, music, other arts, even video.
 To that end I’ve been an editor in every job I’ve ever held, whether nominally that of “editor” or not.
-I’ve written on music and sound, and my career took two brief digressions into graphic design, which is essentially the study of how visual information affects people.
+I’ve written on music and sound, and my career took two brief digressions into graphic design, which is essentially the study of how people interact with visual information.
 The lines between professional obligation and personal interest are sometimes blurry.
-I’m also a photographer (sometimes professionally), a pretty good cook, a terrible guitar player, and a music collector.
+I’m also a photographer (sometimes professionally), a pretty good cook, an amateur woodworker, a terrible guitar player, and a music collector.
 I have about 3000 LPs.
 I understand vinyl is hip again.
 My children remind me that I am not.

 “When I was 14, I couldn’t believe what a fool my father was.
 When I was 21, I couldn’t believe how much the old man had learned in seven short years.”
 (Mark Twain)